30 Tips for Financing Your First Investment Property

 As we touched on above, one of the most feasible ways to begin your foray into real estate investing -is by purchasing your first property as a primary residence, and living in it as an owner occupant.

-Banks generally require a much lower down payment for an owner-occupant loan than they do for investor loans -think 5 percent down or even 3.5 percent if you qualify for an FHA loan, rather than the typical 20 percent, or higher-down payment that's usually required for investment property.
-In most cases, as an owner occupant, you will be able to qualify for a lower interest rate as well.
+Banks generally require a much lower down payment for an owner-occupant loan than they do for investor loans -think 5 percent down or even 3.5 percent if you qualify for an FHA loan, rather than the typical 20 percent, or higher-down payment that's usually required for an investment property.
+In most cases, as an owner-occupant, you will be able to qualify for a lower interest rate as well.

 Just keep in mind that you'll want to check the rules surrounding owner-occupied property.
 Most banks will require you to reside in the home for a specific period of time, usually one year, before you will be able to sell it, or rent it out as an income property.
 Once the year is up, though, you'll be free to find another property -and will be able to purchase it as an owner-occupant, while keeping the first house as a rental, or selling it.